Our [ CoQ10 ] supplement is replaced with Ubiquinol.

 Geriatric dogs

-Once older dogs have their health problems diagnosed and treated, their owners are often surprised to discover them return to a level of activity they haven’t seen for years.
+their owners are often surprised to discover them return to a level of

 Keeping perspective